-- Following the conference, a special journal issue or edited volume based on a selection of the conference papers.
-The conference aims to strengthen disability scholarship by promoting research and network building among early career scholars.
+- Following the conference, a special journal issue or edited volume based on a selection of the conference papers was published.
+The conference aimed to strengthen disability scholarship by promoting research and network building among early-career scholars.

 - Adrien Zakar (Former Graduate Student; Department of History)

-- This daylong event will bring Professor John Tresch (University of Pennsylvania) together with five graduate students to discuss the concepts of materialized cosmology,” share their research experience in different academic disciplines, and present case studies.
+- This daylong event brought Professor John Tresch (University of Pennsylvania) together with five graduate students to discuss the concepts of materialized cosmology,” share their research experience in different academic disciplines, and present case studies.

 - In Cosmologies Materialized: History of Science and History of Ideas, Tresch proposed to reframe the history of science as the comparative study of materialized cosmologies and look for concrete representations of the universe, or cosmographs, by examining a broad range of objects, including maps, diagrams, buildings, calendars, poems, and encyclopedias.

-- The concept lab participants will their about how their interest in cosmographs influenced their research practices, helped them describe new historical processes and actors, and shaped their argumentative strategies within specific theoretical and historiographical traditions.
+- The workshop helped participants describe new historical processes and actors, and shaped their argumentative strategies within specific theoretical and historiographical traditions.